 A summer packet will be assigned and due the first class period.
 Failure to complete this assignment will result in the student being dropped from the class.

-Pre-requisites: AP Calculus AB with a grade of 90% or above and permission of the instructor.
+Prerequisites: AP Calculus AB with a grade of 90% or above and teacher recommendation.